Bazaar of Arak: Architecture

-The buildings in this bazaar are mainly made of bricks.
+The buildings in the bazaar are mainly made of bricks.
 Gypsum and lime have also been used.
 Wooden joists in clay have made the buildings stronger.
-Sheets of copper and lead are used in columns’ bases.
+Sheets of copper and lead are used in columns' bases.

 Unique features

 The Bazaar has two east–west and north–south routs which end to four gates of the ancient city, meaning that the at that time the entrance to the city was at Chahar Soogh in bazar.
 Passages inside are made so that in case of any accident, fire in particular, the crowd can quickly get out and disperse.